chuong-pivot/native_screenshot_forked/README.md

+# I won't maintain this project anymore, please use iscreenshot instead

 # native_screenshot

 This plugin aims to be a simple one that implements taking screenshot natively to capture scenes like camera preview or AR views.
 This cannot be done easily in plain Flutter, at least I cannot make it work using `RenderRepaintBoundary` and similar techniques.